When logos look alike

 Interesting collection, I think the fact that there are so many concepts which are similar it really makes those truly original ones shine just that little bit more.

-I go through a similar process, with most of the obvious ideas surfacing at the beginning.
-It’s why I find the sketching process to be essential.
+Rudy, I go through a similar process, with most of the obvious ideas surfacing at the start.
+It’s why I find sketching to be essential.

-Great post!!!
-I’ll link this in my blog, ok!
+Great post!
+I’ll link this in my blog.

 Regards